sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   off walking around the area and asking every hotel about their rates.

 *Vacation Rentals* or *Corporate Housing* work well for our 4-month terms.
-Some websites I've used are:
+Some websites we've used successfully are:

 * [Airbnb Sublets](http://www.airbnb.com/sublets) -- monthly vacation rentals
 * [Airbnb](http://www.airbnb.com/) -- nightly vacation rentals

   * Good for when you're unable to move in for a couple of days, especially in the SF Bay Area.
 Typically cheaper than a hotel.
-Use common sense and good judgement, always read the reviews.
+Use common sense and good judgment, always read the reviews.

 * [Vacation Rentals by Owner](http://vrbo.com) -- vacation rentals
 * [AMSI](http://www.amsires.com/) -- corporate housing